Our People

 Kathryn Anderson

-Aurora Andruska works with people and organisations to help them improve performance and productivity.
-She does this through the provision of tailored workshops, coaching/mentoring and consultancy services.
+Aurora Andruska works with people to help them achieve their career goals, performance and productivity.
+She does this through the provision of coaching/mentoring and tailored workshops.
 Aurora also facilitates Executive Learning Groups as part of the Jeff Whalan Learning Group.

-Aurora provides services to a range of Australian Commonwealth and State/Territory Governments, and not-for-profit organisations.
+Aurora provides services to a range of Australian Commonwealth and State/Territory Governments.
 Her focus is on working with people to assist them achieve their potential, and to have greater satisfaction, empowerment and engagement in what they do.
 Aurora is particularly experienced at helping people to identify their strengths and areas for development and using this information to position themselves for future opportunities, as well as preparing for selection processes.

 Aurora spent the last 20 years of her public service career in a range of senior executive roles.
 Until May 2014 she was the CEO of the Australian Sports Antidoping Authority, leading it through the largest sports doping scandal in Australia's sporting history.
 Aurora's earlier senior appointments include Deputy CEO of Centrelink and a number of senior roles in the Commonwealth Department of Education.